 - For schools for which I will submit letters of recommendation by US mail, please first completely fill out your parts of the forms.
 Then, give me the forms accompanied by stamped, addressed envelopes.
 I will complete the forms, attach my letters of recommendation, and mail them directly to the colleges.

 - On a separate sheet of paper, please answer in paragraph form the following questions.
-The more thorough and specific you are in your answers, the better your letter of recommendation!
+The more thorough and specific you are in your answers, the better your letter of recommendation will be!

 - What was your shining moment in my class last year?
 Why?
 How does it show who you are and why a college would want to admit you?